-Current registered senior and primary instructors of Fire Control 3 A/B Structural Fire Fighting (2009) who have documentation that demonstrates they meet or exceed the completion of all the Terminal Learning Objectives, Enabling Learning Objectives, instructor demonstrations, skills exercises and Task Book sign off requirements found in the new course(s): Instructor: Live Fire Training - Fixed Facility (2018), or Instructor: Live Fire Training - Acquired Structure, and documentation of demonstrated ability of the course completion objectives of ICS-300 and the documentation of demonstrated ability of the course completion objectives of the Safety Officer education requirements are encouraged to apply for a PACE II review.
-Any fees related to these PACE II review shall be waived until December 31, 2020.
+A new streamlined instructor application and SFT User Portal Webform was created to assist with the PACE evaluation process.
+Current Registered Instructors (senior and primary) of Fire Control 3 A/B Structural Fire Fighting (2009) who have documentation that demonstrates they meet or exceed the completion of all the Terminal Learning Objectives, Enabling Learning Objectives, instructor demonstrations, skills exercises and Task Book sign off requirements found in the new course(s): Instructor: Live Fire Training - Fixed Facility (2018), or Instructor: Live Fire Training -

+Acquired Structure, and documentation of demonstrated ability of the course completion objectives of ICS-300 and the documentation of demonstrated ability of the course completion objectives of the Safety Officer education requirements are encouraged to apply for a PACE II review.
+Any fees related to these PACE II review shall be waived through December 31, 2020.